iremdogrusoz/iremdogrusoz/README.md

 ### Hi there 👋

 ## 💁‍♀️  About me
+- 🏫 I am a graduate student in Data Informatics at Middle East Technical University (METU)
-- 🏫 I am a Senior in Molecular Biology and Genetics Department at Middle East Technical University (METU)
+- 🏫 I graduated from Molecular Biology and Genetics Department at Middle East Technical University (METU)
 - 🔭 I’m currently working on drug discovery using machine learning and data analysis
 - 🌱 I’m currently learning machine learning with python.
 - 🎵 In my free time, I play classical guitar and make SFX make-up.